 Where Lifestyle Comes In

-As for those who have already been touched by cancer in some way, I invite you to take the time and watch a movie that is available free on Youtube called The Beautiful Truth (see below).
+As for those who have already been touched by cancer in some way, I invite you to take the time and watch a movie called The Beautiful Truth.
 It explores some of the alternatives that have been suppressed over the years, yet show promising results that can be far less invasive than traditional chemotherapy and radiation.
 It is time that these alternatives are explored more fully by medical research and given the credit they deserve as cost-effective and life-saving natural options.